sandulhenry/cse15l-lab-reports/lab5.md

 and then
 `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected`

-* We changed the script so that `grading-area/` is removed so we don't see the unexpected behavior, and it is cleared for a good reset
+* We changed the script so that `grading-area/` is removed so we don't see the unexpected behavior, and it is cleared for a good reset.
+That way we don't get the message that grading area already exists.

 ## Part 2 - Reflection: